matuteiglesias/journal/content/Dev/2025-09-24_Comprehensive_Audit_and_Refactoring_of_Email_Manag.md

 **🕒 10:00–11:30**
 **🏷️ Labels**: Email Management, Refactoring, Python, Makefile, QA
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to conduct a comprehensive audit and refactoring of the email management system, focusing on improving code structure, security, and functionality.
+The session aimed to conduct a comprehensive audit and [[refactoring]] of the email management system, focusing on improving code structure, security, and functionality.

 ### Key Activities
 - Conducted an audit of the email management system to identify immediate concerns and propose a revival plan.